F1tenth-labs/Lab-2/README.md

 ```
 If `collision_imminent` is `true`, then we have an object that our car will run into in `ittc (thats under our threshold)` time if nothing is done.

 Notice how I said, "if nothing is done".
-There is still time for the car to move out of the way, so we cant step on the breaks, otherwise we would be sending a false positive.
-We don't want to step on the breaks if we don't have to.
+There is still time for the car to move out of the way, so we cant step on the brakes, otherwise we would be sending a false positive.
+We don't want to step on the brakes if we don't have to.

 #### Debounce
 A strategy we can implement is debouncing.
 If a collision is detected (`collision_imminent` is `true`), you increment a counter (`self.debounce_count`).
 The `debounce_count` tracks how many consecutive times the collision detection logic has reported an imminent collision.
 Only once `debounce_count` reaches a threshold (`self.debounce_threshold`) does the car trigger the emergency brake.